onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 You first have a `&` followed by the concrete type, then the interface in curly braces to ensure that it is a reference that implements that interface and only includes the fields specified in that interface.

-We publish the capability in `/public/CadenceFungibleTokenTutorialReceiver` because we want it to be publicly accessible.
+We publish the capability in `ExampleToken.VaultPublicPath` because we want it to be publicly accessible.
 The `public` domain of an account is accessible to anyone in the network via an account's public `&Account` reference, which is fetched by using the `getAccount(address)` function.